Hugh1996/naval-conquest/README.md

 ### Features left to implement

+   - For some ships to cover multiple positions, to be partially sunk.
+   -

 ## Data Model

 - A Grid class was use as my model.
 I opted for Grid as opposed to Board, given the name of the game is Naval Conquest: BattleGrid.
 Two instances of a board are created, one for the player and one for the computer.